 However, Alternative Dispute Resolution is not limited to commercial transactions only.
 Its relevance is increasing everyday marital disputes, divorce cases, police complaints by wives against husbands and even property disputes between family members.
-This is done in mediation center in sector 43 and also in High Court, Chandigarh.
+This is done through mediation center.
 We also use arbitration and mediation to resolve disputes involving: tort claims, insurance claims, complex financial issues, construction disputes, real estate and property disputes, contracts and commercial agreements, employment and labor matters, intellectual property issues.